-PEN is a Kenyan Non - Governmental Organization (NGO) registered since December 2001 as Poverty Eradication Network.
-PEN believes that a strong civil society sector is fundamental to the development of any country and its ability to have sustainable impact upon poverty.
-PEN was established to contribute towards the eradication of absolute poverty in Kenya, through building and strengthening the institutional capacity of civil society organizations (CSOs) and other not-for-profit organizations and public institutions.
+PEN Kenya is a Kenyan Non - Governmental Organization (NGO) registered since December 2001 as Poverty Eradication Network (PEN).
+PEN Kenya believes that a strong civil society sector is fundamental to the development of any country and its ability to have a sustainable impact on poverty.
+PEN Kenya was established to contribute towards the eradication of absolute poverty in Kenya, through building and strengthening the institutional capacity of civil society organizations (CSOs) and other not-for-profit organizations and public institutions.

-PEN recognises that in order to support communities to be responsible for their own development, CSOs must deliver impact and ensure their own long term viability.
-Strong and sustainable civil society groups require not only highly motivated, committed and competent leadership, but also good governance, strong management, clear strategy, successful fundraising, demonstrated results, public profile, and effective policies, procedures and organizational systems.
-CSOs therefore need affordable, appropriate, competent and effective capacity building inputs and support, if they are to build upon their innate capacity and strong commitment to their causes.
+PEN Kenya recognizes that to support communities to be responsible for their development, CSOs must deliver impact and ensure their long-term viability.
+Strong and sustainable civil society groups require not only highly motivated, committed, and competent leadership, but also good governance, strong management, clear strategy, successful fundraising, demonstrated results, public profile, and effective policies, procedures, and organizational systems.
+CSOs therefore need affordable, appropriate, competent, and effective capacity-building inputs and support, if they are to build upon their innate capacity and strong commitment to their causes.

-PEN works with four main stakeholders: citizens, their organizations (CBOs, CSOs etc.), public sector and private sector, to enhance coordination and networking with the key aim of making citizens to be at the centre of all development processes.
-PEN currently has built partnerships with a number of organizations and movements across the country (both at national and county levels) and continues to partner with county government departments in selected counties.
+PEN Kenya works with four main stakeholders: citizens, their organizations (CBOs, CSOs, etc.), the public sector, and the private sector, to enhance coordination and networking with the key aim of making citizens at the center of all development processes.
+PEN Kenya currently has built partnerships with several organizations and movements across the country (both at national and county levels) and continues to partner with county government departments in selected counties.